 When weather conditions are such that the Fort Wayne campus is closed, all Medical Imaging classes and clinical assignments are canceled.
 In these cases, students do not need to contact the Clinical Coordinator nor the clinical site.
-Note: In the event that the campus does not close, and a student feels road conditions are too dangerous to drive, or the roads have been shut down by their county, the student may contact the Clinical Coordinator to report an absence due to emergency weather conditions.
+Note: If the campus does not close, and a student feels road conditions are too dangerous to drive, or the roads have been shut down by their county, the student may contact the Clinical Coordinator to report an absence due to emergency weather conditions and this time will count against their allotted Personal Time.